 CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY

 Vaginal cancer.
-Light micrograph of a vaginal smear showing adenocarcinoma cells (centre).
-Adenocarcinoma is a form of cancerous tumour arising from glandular tissue.
-The tumour cells have large rounded nuclei (dark purple) that take up most of the volume of the cell, a sign that they are dividing rapidly.
-Vaginal cancer is rare, occurring most often in women over the age of 40.
-Smear tests are carried out routinely in adult women to try to detect cancer of the vagina and cervix at the earliest stages.
+Light micrograph of a vaginal smear showing cancer cells (large pink cells with purple nuclei).
+The enlarged nuclei show that the cells are dividing rapidly.
+This is a high grade tumour that is cancerous but is not invading other tissues.
+Vaginal tumours are rare, and occur most often in women over the age of 40.
+Smear tests are carried out routinely in adult women to try to detect vaginal and cervical cancer at the earliest stages.
 Cervical cancer is more common.
-These diseases are more likely to be treated successfully if caught early.
-Papanicolaou stained.
+Both conditions can be more successfully treated if caught early.
+Papanicolaou ('Pap') stained.
 Magnification unknown.

 Model release not required.
 Property release not required.